belle2/basf2/analysis/doc/KinFit.rst

 Kinematic-fitting convenience functions
 =======================================

-The KinematicFitter is a global fitting tool to constrain the 4-momentum of the provided particle to be the same as the 4-momentum of the beam.
+The `Orca kinematic fitter<https://github.com/tferber/OrcaKinfit>`_ is a global fitting tool.

+A typical use-case would be to to constrain the 4-momentum of all particles provided to the 4-momentum of the beam.
+This is a "4C" fit (four constraints).

 .. note::

-        A ``4C`` constraint means that both the energy and the 3-D momentum are constrained to the beam.
-        In default settings, the 4-momentum of the beam is taken without uncertainties.
+        By default, the 4-momentum of the beam is taken without uncertainties.

 .. automodule:: kinfit
    :members: